UGSDW/ugsdw.github.io/about/index.md

 Since then, we've expanded to include all Dining Services workers.
 We've fought for, and won:
 - An initial 9% wage increase to $9.25 an hour
-- Further increases to $9.76 an hour
+- Further increases to $10.00 an hour
-- Tiered bonuses for students who work at least 110 hours a semester
+- Bonuses up to 1.25$ an hour for experienced student workers
-- A grievance procedure
+- Just cause employment and a grievance procedure
 - Paid rest breaks
 - Equal pay for local high school students